Green Bean & Potato Salad (w/ Mustard Dressing)

 Instructions

-- Drop the potatoes into a large pot of boiling salted water and cook for 20 to 30 minutes, until they are just cooked through.
+- Drop the potatoes into a large pot of boiling salted water and cook for 20 to 30 minutes, until they are just cooked through when pierced through with a knife.
 Strain the potatoes and set aside, leaving the water boiling in the pot.

 - Drop the green beans into the boiling water.
 Boil until just cooked and bright green, 3-5 minutes, being careful not to overcook.
 Drain and rinse with very cold water to stop the cooking process.

 - Make the dressing by combining the garlic, honey, mustard, salt, and red wine vinegar in a small bowl, whisking to combine.
-Stream in the olive oil, whisking until well incorporated.
+Drizzle in the olive oil, whisking until well incorporated.

 Notes